backdrop-contrib/token_embed_views/README.md

 ## Description

-This module creates a token type called 'views'.
+This module creates a site token called 'views-embed'.
 This token can be used to embed your views into your content.